Riselya/Infection-and-Migration-metaanalysis/README.md

 # Effect-of-infection-on-migration: meta-analysis

 This is the code and data for our article "Migratory animals feel the cost of getting sick: a meta-analysis across species " by Alice Risely, Marcel Klaassen, and Bethany Hoye.
-Publication details TBC.
+Journal of Animal Ecology, 2017.

 We carry out the analysis with the package Metafor.